 Actually I don’t agree with this.
 While it’s true that cooked foods, particularly those that have been browned on the surface, contain chemicals with the potential to cause damage in the body, you also find examples of damaging compounds in raw foods.
 An example here is the lectins, which are partially or completely destroyed during the cooking process.

 My opinion on raw and cooked foods has always been that a balance provides the best long-term support to health.
 A raw food diet in the short-term may bring a person some benefits (and yes I’ve tried this myself) but there’s no getting away from it, some foods are more easily digested and are more supportive to the body when they’re cooked.
 And there’s also the issue of cooling and warming food which is not something we consider much in the West, it’s more a feature of traditional Eastern medicine, but I feel it’s relevant.
-We can feel in our bodies that during cold, damp weather we feel better if we eat heated, warming foods and during very hot weather we would naturally crave cooling foods which tend to be raw.
+We can feel in our bodies that during cold, damp weather we feel better if we eat heated, warming foods and during very hot weather we would naturally crave cooling foods which tend to be raw.9.
+There was a recent study published in the New England Journal of Medicine claiming that the Mediterranean diet has a positive effect on cardiovascular health compared to other Western cuisines.
+It was shown that those who were at high-risk of strokes and heart attacks benefited from being on the Mediterranean diet.
+Should we all start eating a Mediterranean diet or can we still be healthy by avoiding certain foods?

 I find it frustrating that such emphasis is placed on specific diets originating from within certain regions or cultures with the idea that they could be the ultimate diet (magic formula) that will save us all.
 The Mediterranean diet, rich in fresh vegetables and fruits, olive oil etc. certainly has great value for health.
 But the common theme with this and other beneficial diets highlighted in the research is that they’re based around whole, natural foods.
 The answer to the question of what diet best serves our health is much simpler than we’re often led to believe and we don’t need to adopt foods from other regions or cultures unless we desire to, we just need to stick to the whole foods readily available to us and eliminate processed, refined products.
 And if anyone has demonstrated the power of the traditional unrefined diet in preventing disease it’s the under-celebrated Dr Weston Price whose global studies examining the effects of diet on health have been largely neglected by the scientific and medical communities.
 Price’s book Nutrition and Physical Degeneration5 should be required reading for any health professional in my opinion.